RomainJunca/Whack_A_Mole_VR/README.md

 The environment provides many features to customise the game, with multiple parameters and modifiers:

 - Logging parameters:
-  - Participant ID: allows to keep track of the participant for data analysis
+  - Participant ID: allows to keep track of the participant for data analysis (across sessions)
   - Test ID: allows to keep track of the test number for data analysis

 - Game modifiers: